MhadhbiXissam/DjangoOrm/how.md

 - **unique** : every row shall have unique value .

-# Overide save methode for to do act on saving before or after  :
+# Overide save methode for to do act on saving before or after or extra validations before save :
 ```
 from django.db import models